All about RS485 – How RS485 Works and How to Implement RS485 into Industrial Control Systems?

 RS485 is also used in performance venues to control lights and systems such as the one shown below.

-RS485 are also commonly used for building automation as the simple wiring configuration and lengthy cable length is ideal for joining remote devices.
+RS485 is also commonly used for building automation as the simple wiring configuration and lengthy cable length are ideal for joining remote devices.
 It is commonly implemented to control video surveillance systems and link security control panels to devices such as access control card readers.

 How RS485 works?